To Post, Send To Moneysal@comcast.net. View "MORE" Tab For Information

 given with the understanding that if legal, accounting, or other professional

-advice is required, the services of a competent professional practitioner
+advice is required, the services

 should be sought.